Introduction

 .
 Users are encouraged to contribute their examples through Github .

-When I started work with PureData, I missed score visualization tools. py4pd
+When I started to work with PureData, I missed score visualization tools. py4pd

 can easily solve this using neoscore